skienzmatishun/rippreport/content/p/shelter-in-place/index.md

 ---
-title: "SHELTER IN PLACE"
+title: SHELTER IN PLACE
 date: 2020-04-03
-thumbnail: "img/shelter-in-place.png"
+thumbnail: img/shelter-in-place.png
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Stay home icon representing public health guidance amid rising COVID-19 cases and debate over shelter-in-place orders"
 ---
 Stay home.
 Since the report below was posted, in less than 12 hours, the number of cases has risen by 136 cases and deaths are at 36.

 {{< socialpreview url="https://www.alabamapublichealth.gov/infectiousdiseases/2019-coronavirus.html" >}}